SynBioDex/Excel-Data-Converter/README.md

-# Experimental Data Converter

-The Experimental Data Converter (XDC) is a software tool for experimental data standardization using Excel, Flapjack and SynBioHub.
-The XDC provides researchers with an Excel standard to capture both experimental results and contextual metadata, which are then converted to a uniform data representation for the SBOL standard and Flapjack’s data model.
-Through SBOL, users of XDC can store experimental results with all initial sequence, part and metadata information, as well as retrieve and share with others, improving reproducibility and collaboration.
+# Excel to Flapjack

+Excel to Flapjack (X2F) is a software tool for experimental data standardization using Excel and Flapjack.
+The X2F is a Python package that takes data from XDC Excel template and uploads it to Flapjack.

 ## Installation

+Installing X2F is super simple!

+Run:

+`pip install excel2flapjack`

+This code can be executed in the terminal and in jupyter notebooks.

+For more details please refer to our Wiki (TODO) for installation instructions and developer guides.

 ## Documentation